xuwenyihust/PawMark/README.md

 > ⚠️ Currently in Development: Expect breaking changes and bugs!

-## Overview
-A big data platform for data processing and machine learning based on Kubernetes and Spark.

 ## Features
 - Spark Application Deployment
     - Jar Application Submission